kbeamnsidc/composer-lab/README.md

 [How to Install a Node.js Project Within Composer](https://blog.myplanet.com/how-to-install-a-node-js-project-within-composer-df9561a8cdb8) but haven't grokked or implemented all of it yet.

-The current status is that the running the make targets shown below, and using the `composer.json` config file, we can install a test / fake npm app from GitHub.
+The current status is that running the make targets shown below, and using the `composer.json` config file, we can install a test / fake npm app from GitHub.